-Due to the nature of our business, we believe we have a lower risk of modern slavery occurring in our supply chain compared to businesses in other sectors.
+Due to the nature of our business, we believe we have a lower risk of modern slavery occurring in Access Australia's supply chain compared to businesses in other sectors.
 We are the first link in our supply chain as we design and build the software we provide to our customers.
-The majority of our third-party support derives from IT, marketing, real estate, facilities and professional services, which is subject to thorough legal contracts with us.
+The majority of our third-party support derives from IT, marketing, real estate, facilities and professional services, which are subject to thorough legal contracts with us.

-Notwithstanding, Access Workspace recognises that there may be risks of modern slavery practices present in our outsourced services (e.g. cleaning and facilities management) and also arising from our sourced materials (e.g. IT equipment).
-Such risks may include use of child labour by suppliers and use of slavery or forced labour in overseas countries in which we source materials.
+Notwithstanding, Access Australia recognises that there may be risks of modern slavery practices present in our outsourced services (e.g. cleaning and facilities management) and also arising from our sourced materials (e.g. IT equipment).
+Such risks may include the use of child labour by suppliers and the use of slavery or forced labour in overseas countries in which we source materials.

-Access Workspace carries out a modern slavery assessment as part of our supplier on-boarding process and as out major suppliers are large, multi-national companies, we also ask for details of their ethical operating standards through our formal tendering process.
+Access Workspace carries out a modern slavery assessment as part of our supplier onboarding process and as our major suppliers are large, multi-national companies, we also ask for details of their ethical operating standards through our formal tendering process.